system76/docs/_articles/desktop-environment.md

 #### Change Notification Dialog

-Xfce will change the notification dialog to it's own version.
+Xfce will change the notification dialog to it's own.
 It can be configured with this command:

 ```
 xfce4-notifyd-config